 |Celia Ann Jackson (Bearden)|

 The East Tennessee Chapter of the University of Alabama Alumni Association received its charter in 1948.
 Jeff Coleman, secretary of the NAA, presented the charter at a meeting held at the Andrew Johnson Hotel in downtown Knoxville.
 Sherrill Mitchell, class of 1926, was installed as the chapter’s first president.
-The records are sketchy, but the chapter met sporadically during the 1950s, languished toward the end of the decade, and was re-activated in 1962 when Cecil Jackson agreed to be president.

 First, Col. Joe Shepherd, then a faculty member at the University of Tennessee, secured a permanent meeting place at the Faculty Club, and the club started meeting on the third Friday of every month (in honor of a little rivalry called the 3rd Saturday in October).